 Overall, I believe the pros outweigh the cons – and most P2P platforms have improvement potential, so I wouldn’t be discouraged from investing simply based on the drawbacks I highlight above.

 What are the risks of investing in Fast Invest?

-It is important to remember that investing always comes at a risk and you should never invest money you are not prepared to lost (although hopefully that will never happen).
+It is important to remember that investing always comes at a risk and you should never invest money you are not prepared to lose (although hopefully, that will never happen).

-The biggest risks of investing in Fast Invest are that the loan originators or the platform itself goes bankrupt.
+The biggest risk of investing in Fast Invest is that the loan originators or the platform itself go bankrupt.
 If this happens, normal bankruptcy procedures will kick in and you might/might not get your money back.
 This is a real risk and that is why I have decided to invest in different platforms to diversify my investments and spread the risk.